rich98/scanguard_python/README.md

 31337: BackOrifice (classic malware)

 3. help file viewer v1

-New colums added in tree view TCP flags & Length
+New colums added in tree view: Interfaces, TCP flags & Length The interface list is displays a freindly list with its current IP

 ![image](https://github.com/user-attachments/assets/2a304b15-2bff-43a3-9b88-1491ba4b0d6e)